mantidproject/governance/governance.md

 3.1 General to all Working Groups.
 -----------------------
-All Working Groups (WGs) runs on a consensus driven basis.
+All Working Groups (WGs) runs on a consensus driven basis and share several common aspects of working whick is described in this section.
-They are composed of membership as detailed below and in subsections below.

-A primary objective is to provide a space for discussions between facilities to encourage coordination and collaboration.
+A primary aim of all WGs is to provide spaces for discussions between facilities to encourage coordination and collaboration.

 **Membership.**

-Each Contributing Facility should nominate at most two members per WG.
+Each Contributing Facility can nominate at most two members per WG.
+New members are approved by the existing WP members.
+All meetings are open to invite guests in the form of Individual Contributors, people who have a special interest and knowledge of a topic, and people interested in experiencing the working of the collaborative before requesting facility membership.
+Guests cannot cast votes where votes are held in WG meetings.
+Guest can self-nominate to attend WG meetings or be invited by the WG.
-Individual Contributors are welcome WG meetings and membership is not required in order to contribute to Mantid.
-Those who contribute effort are allowed to do so in a way that benefits them, but should keep the needs and concerns of others using Mantid products in mind.
+Note with regards to Individual Contributors, membership is not required in order to contribute to Mantid.
+Anyone who contribute, member or not member, are allowed to do so in a way that benefits them, but should keep the needs and concerns of others using Mantid products in mind.

+**The base membership of a WG.**

+The base membership of the WG will include:
+* An elected Chair.
+* An elected Secretary.
+The secretary can be a non voting member, i.e. in this regard in the same way a guest.

+**Responsibilities of the WG Secretary.**

+* Calling regular meetings of the Working Group (if this is not done by the chair).
+* Write meeting minutes that communicates decisions made that affects Mantid.
+Include brief high-level summary of discussions.
+Minutes should be consumable by other Mantid contributors.

+**General Responsibilities of all members of the WGs.**

+* Communicate the facility’s interests and intentions to the WGs.
+* Communicate the WG discussions and outcomes to their facility management.
+* Be open to discussion of topics and work towards solutions that foster commonality through consensus.
+* Attending the WG meetings regularly or sending a delegate where this is not possible.

-**General Responsibilities of the Working Groups.**
+**General Responsibilities of the WGs.**

-* Hold a list of its members.
+* Hold a list of its members, and where consent is given optionally list active Individual Contributors.
 * Hold recurrent meetings with publicly circulated agendas and meeting minutes with records of decisions made.
-* Be inclusive of Individual Contributors.
+* Be inclusive of guests.
-* Keep meetings open to invite guests in the form of Individual Contributors, people who have a special interest and knowledge of a topic, and people interested in experience the working of a collaborative WG before requesting membership.
-Guests cannot cast a vote when votes are held in WG meetings.

-**General Responsibilities of members of the Working Groups.**
+**General Operation of the WGs.**

-* Communicate the facility’s interests and intentions to the Working Groups.
-* Communicate the Working Group discussions to their facility management.
-* Be open to discussion of topics and work towards solutions that foster commonality through consensus.
-* Attending the Working Group meetings regularly or sending a delegate where this is not possible.

 Below is an example of how the frequency of WG meetings could be (as of Nov 2025, this is how these are run for the TWG).